zhongwm/cable/wiki/Composing_tasks_to_run_in_one_host.md

 Thees 3 functions ends with IO have a type, We call it an IO, an effect, actually they are totally legal zio effects, whose formal type are some [zio](https://zio.dev)`.ZIO`.

-For those whom are not familiar with zio, ZIO effects compose in several ways.
+For those whom are unfamiliar with zio, ZIO effects compose in several ways.
 While the `<&>` means to run in parallel, also in semantic it means to compose the result of this operation and the result of the other operand, the composed one.
 The composition result is also a ZIO, whose result will be the tuple product of the two component effect.

-The other compositing operator `<&` and `&>`, also joins the other task in parallel, but the discards one of the two components, respectively to the direction of the arrow.
+The other compositing operator `<&` and `&>`, also joins the other task in parallel, but the discards one of the two components, respectively to opposite of the direction of the arrow.

 Likely, there is another [series of operators](https://zio.dev/docs/overview/overview_basic_operations#zipping), `<*>`, `<*`, `*>`,